A Close Friend of Tired Feet & Sore Muscles: Champion Cooling Foot Cream

 The versatility of shea butter is unmatched.
 There are a wide variety of products that utilize shea butter, from skin and hair care products to UV protection and collagen production products.
-Shea butter’s medicinal properties make it an efficient treatment for dry skin, eczema and other skin problems.
+Shea butter’s properties make it an efficient treatment for dry skin.
 It’s no wonder we’ve decided to make shea butter a core ingredient in our Cooling Foot Cream, the best cream for aching feet.

 Shea butter may be used in a number of ways, such as:

-- As a daily moisturizer for hands and body
+- As a daily moisturizer for hands, body, and feet.

 - As a sunscreen and to restore the moisture of skin after sun exposure.